 - Better customer service, and beyond

-Inspiring innovation amongst your employees and creating a culture that supports it can help your business with the aforementioned items, and ultimately drive business growth.
+Inspiring innovation among your employees and creating a culture that supports it can help your business with the aforementioned items, and ultimately drive business growth.

 So how do you make this happen?
 It’s easier said than done.
 You can’t simply tell someone to be creative and expect it to happen.
 It’s a significant endeavor, but here are some steps that you can take to move in that direction.